 During the Easter season, many Jamaicans consume more seafood, especially fish.
 This increased consumption is probably only paralleled by bun and cheese during this time.
 With the season upon us, it only seemed appropriate to list the places that granted the best seafood I’ve probably ever had (in no particular order).
 Whatever you do choose to indulge in here, please ensure that you do NOT consume parrotfish at any establishment; learn why here.

 Gloria’s Seafood Restaurant

 Renowned for it’s seafood dishes, Gloria’s has been THE well-known eatery of Port Royal for quite a while and doesn’t seem to be going anywhere soon.
 Had it not been included as a place with the best seafood, all credibility would probably be lost .
 Gloria’s has been at the forefront of my mind to go to for your seafood fix from childhood now into adult days.
-My introduction to the establishment might’ve been their fish tea.
+My earliest memory of it might be their fish tea.
 I remember having it as a Friday night staple at one point in life, and have never enjoyed it nearly as much anywhere else to this day.

 This iconic beach still has a number of regular visitors, with a strong pull by the quality of the food.
 It is simply unheard of to go to Hellshire and not enjoy a customary plate of fish with festival and/or bammy!
 It’s generally considered one of the top spots to enjoy the best seafood in Jamaica.
-As a local, it is an unwritten (I think) rule that lunch must be enjoyed here at least once.
+As a local, it is an unwritten rule that lunch must be enjoyed here, at least once.

 Source: Prendy’s on the Beach (Hellshire)